BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 8. Now there will be a new folder.
 9. Copy your old save file (DS30000.sl2) to the new folder and replace.
 10. Now go back to you Dark Souls 3 window and load your new character.
 It's will be your old one from your old save.
+**But remember!
+The stuff you were banned for, could still be in your save game!**

 #### Cheat Engine debugger crashing the game